sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/articles/trunk/readme.md

 * **Changed:** The Google News sitemap now only shows posts published in the last two days (plus a half day, for some rounding leeway).
 This is according to [Google's Publishing guidelines](https://support.google.com/news/publisher-center/answer/9606710).
 	* The sitemap query can be modified; this is documented at [developers](#developers).
 * **Fixed:** Addressed an issue where after interacting with the quick-edit or bulk-edit UI, the post state declaration would disappear.
+* **Other:** We received multiple requests regarding the output of the Google News sitemap in combination with WordPress's new native sitemap: This combination is not possible.
+The Google News sitemap brought by Articles relies completely on The SEO Framework's sitemap API.
+To learn more, please see [The SEO Framework v4.0.0 changelog](https://theseoframework.com/?p=3268), under header "For developers: About the sitemap".
+We put thousands of hours perfecting that sitemap, and we're deeply saddened to learn that SEOs all over the world are still proselytising outdated tactics.

 ### 2.0.4